cognitedata/reveal/intercom-helper/README.md

 `user_id` can only be manually set on boot, and is automatically set by the `identityVerification` method.
 `user_id` is not meant to be modified by the `update` method.

+You can see an example of this setup in [`react-demo-app`](https://github.com/cognitedata/react-demo-app/blob/master/src/pages/Intercom/Intercom.tsx).